ku-milab/MGICNN/README.md

 the two-step annotation process by four experienced radiologists.

+#### Motivation

+Pulmonary nodules have a small size and various morphological features.

+Therefore, it is difficult to classify using only the information of the nodule, so the adjacent region of nodules must be considered together.

+The paper proposed a novel CNN architecture to consider the information with the surrounding area.

 #### MGI-CNN

 Our model consist of Gradual Feature Extraction (GFE) and Multi-Stream Feature Integration (MSFI)

-The GFE is feature extraction in multi-scale inputs with a gradual strategy.
+The GFE is a feature extraction method with a gradual strategy in multi-scale inputs.

+For gradual strategy in cosider zoom-in and zoom-out strategy.

+* Zoom-in: Gradually extract information from a wide area to a narrow area.
+* Zoom-out: Gradually extract information from a narrow area to a wide area.

 The MSFI is consist with multi-stream feature representations and abstract-level feature integration.

 #### Results